CWR provides professional networking and education to members who communicate and advance the mission and ministries of women religious.

 Emmaus Retreat & Conference Centre

 CWR Ireland will hold its first one-day conference on Saturday, April 25, 2020 at Emmaus Retreat & Conference Centre in Dublin.
 The theme for the conference is “The Heart of Our Mission of Communication.”
 Patrizia Morgante, the Communications Officer for the International Union of Superiors General (UISG), and Roger Childs, the Commissioning Editor of Religious Programmes for RTE—the Irish national broadcaster—will deliver keynote addresses.
-We look forward to bringing you more information about the conference in the weeks to come.
+More information on the 2020 CWR Ireland Conference can be found here.

 ABOUT CWR IRELAND